dxw/playbook/guides/how-we-do-user-research.md

 At the start of the session, remind the participant that their participation is voluntary and they can stop or take a break at any time.
 Remind the participant about the different ways you are recording the session, and about anyone observing or listening in.
 Ask the participant to confirm their consent for the recording.

-As the session continues, actively make sure you have the participants consent.
+As the session continues, actively make sure you have the participant’s consent.
 For example, check in with the participant if they look concerned about an activity, or if you’re on a visit and  want to take a photo in a new area.

 ### Keeping a record of consent